Workflow Limits

 Concurrency matters most for:

-- High-volume API/webhook triggers
+- High-volume API or webhook triggers

 - Bulk data processing